juhotter/KnowledgeGraphsProject/README.md

 The file is too large to be uploaded onto Git.

-### Graph
+### Graph Repository
-The Graph is hosted in GraphDB on our local machine.
-The graph was exported as a .rj file and can be accessed with the following link: https://drive.google.com/file/d/1hNc0vtxNWhHp7xWnhBSDvqARQxxF8u6J/view?usp=sharing
+The Graph Repository is hosted in GraphDB on our local machine.
+The repository was exported as a .rj file and can be accessed with the following link: https://drive.google.com/file/d/1SqUEAvSJhQ3xlqfjD1AlNnHQ_DuGXaR8/view?usp=share_link
 The file is again too large to be uploaded onto Git.